6 Bad Things Good Dogs Do (And How To Stop Them)

 But that doesn’t mean all is lost.

-To help make sense of some of the mayhem that comes with dog parenthood — like excessive barking, or that intense separation anxiety — The Dodo spoke with Shelby Semel, head trainer at Animal Haven rescue in New York City, for some insight and advice.
+To help make sense of some of the mayhem that comes with dog parenthood — like excessive barking, or that intense separation anxiety — The Dodo spoke with Shelby Semel, head trainer at Animal Haven rescue in New York City, for some insight and advice on how some dog training can fix bad behavior.

 So let’s jump — appropriately jump — right in: